Alawi dynasty: Rise to power

+Rule of the Alawi sultans

 The reign of Mawlay Isma'il

-Upon Al-Rashid's death his younger half-brother Mawlay Isma'il became sultan.
+Upon Al-Rashid's death, his younger half-brother Mawlay Isma'il became sultan.
 As sultan, Isma'il's 55-year reign was one of longest in Moroccan history.
 He distinguished himself as a ruler who wished to establish a unified Moroccan state as the absolute authority in the land, independent of any particular group within Morocco – in contrast to previous dynasties which relied on certain tribes or regions as the base of their power.
 He succeeded in part by creating a new army composed of Black slaves (the 'Abid al-Bukhari) from Sub-Saharan Africa (or descendants of previously imported slaves), many of them Muslims, whose loyalty was to him alone.
 Mawlay Isma'il himself was half Black, his mother having been a Black slave concubine of Mawlay Sharif.
 This standing army also made effective use of modern artillery.

 He continuously led military campaigns against rebels, rivals, and European positions along the Moroccan coast.
 In practice, he still had to rely on various groups to control outlying areas, but he nonetheless succeeded in retaking many coastal cities occupied by England and Spain and managed to enforce direct order and heavy taxation throughout his territories.
 He put a definitive end to Ottoman attempts to gain influence in Morocco and established Morocco on more equal diplomatic footing with European powers in part by forcing them to ransom Christian captives at his court.
 These Christians were mostly captured by Moroccan pirate fleets which he heavily sponsored as a means of both revenue and warfare.
 While in captivity, prisoners were often forced into labour on his construction projects.
 All of these activities and policies gave him a reputation for ruthlessness and cruelty among European writers and a mixed reputation among Moroccan historians as well, though he is credited with unifying Morocco under strong (but brutal) leadership.
+He also moved the capital from Fez to Meknes, where he built a vast imperial kasbah, a fortified palace-city whose construction continued throughout his reign.